 Esbe’s writing has been partly inspired by her North African and Eastern European heritage, but is also informed by her love of Early Music, in particular, John Dowland, as well as British folk, jazz and Indian classical music.
 This eclectic blend makes for a unique and distinctive sound.

 2018 saw her first two albums released to critical acclaim.
 For ‘Desert Songs’ Esbe chose a selection of 8th-13th century Middle Eastern poets including the Sufi mystic poet, Rumi.
 The second, ‘Mystra – Songs from Byzantium’ was inspired by travels in the Greek Peloponnese and Bulgaria.
 She has just released two albums (October 2019) – 'Ten Songs' which she produced with multi-layered guitars, the one commissioned by her from luthier Alastair McNeill, and 'Far Away' which is a collection of intimate songs for voice and solo guitar.

 Five years ago, she developed the rare and debilitating condition of Musicians' Focal Dystonia.
 This affects just 3% of musicians, there is no cure, and she can no longer perform as a classical guitarist.
 Although there is a great sadness at losing the ability to play, the time she would have spent practising was used to pursue an art career alongside her studio recording.
-She exhibits with galleries and at art fairs around the UK, and her style is influenced by Pop Art and Art Deco.
+She has exhibited with galleries and at art fairs around the UK, and now mainly sells via companies exhibiting in commercial spaces.
+Her style is influenced by Pop Art and Art Deco.